giellalt/lang-fkv/fkv.md

 - 4.2.1 -inen-nominit Pl (tervheiset)	  	= vanha_n_42pl = nen
 - 4.2.2 -inen-nominit odd (vihrinen)	  	= vanha_n_42odd = nen

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-fkv/blob/main/../src/fst/affixes/propernouns.lexc)</small>Affix file for Kven adjectives
+<small>This (part of) documentation was generated from [src/fst/affixes/propernouns.lexc](https://github.com/giellalt/lang-fkv/blob/main/src/fst/affixes/propernouns.lexc)</small>

+---

+Affix file for Kven adjectives

 # The base lexica

 Each a_ lexicon gets the +A tag and is then redirected to a common x_ lexicon in the noun file, while compar and superl are here.

 long_par        ;

 * LEXICON vanha_nocomp_a_21

 * LEXICON a_11_i   siisti

 * LEXICON a_11   hieno, tuttu, syyry

 * LEXICON a_11_E2I  moni, umpi, pälvi

 * LEXICON a_11_ae   väärä, nöyrä

 * LEXICON a_21	  liberaali !TODO: selvittää kannattaako siirtää osa sanoista toiseen ryhmään vai muuttaa tämän ryhmän nimen

 * LEXICON a_21_odd	 loistaava

 * LEXICON a_31_ee	  pimmee, valkkee, kauhhee, hoppee !
 TODO sort out nouns and adjectives

 * LEXICON a_31_ii   auttii